Get backlinks from our recommended provider

 • Motion Invest – This website brokerage focuses on buying and selling money-making blogs monetized through affiliate marketing.

-3.3 Cold email founders for off-market deals
+Cold email founders for off-market deals

 The best deals happen where there’s no competition.
-But finding off-market deals requires a lot of creativity and drive.
+However, finding off-market deals requires a lot of creativity and drive.
 They’re called off-market deals for a reason.
 You’re reaching out to people who may have no interest in selling.

 This might be done through strategic emails sent out to companies you think might be interested in selling the websites.
 Look especially for companies you’ve dealt with before (advertisers, partners, etc.).